Broadcast Television / Film Video-Audio Quality Control FAQ

 Audio Specifications for an M&E (Music & Effects) Track for Film & TV

-Q: Our Audio mix was flagged for ADR issues, specifically loose ADR, what does this mean.
+Q: Our Audio mix has ADR issues, specifically loose ADR, what does this mean?

 A: ADR stands for Audio Dialogue Replacement.
 Often when movies are made, the dialogue that is recorded through the boom mics is less than ideal for the final mix.
-The films producers will use ADR or “looping” to improve the sound of the dialogue in post.
-You have probably seen movies where actors have to go to a studio, watch the movie and say the lines into a microphone as they are being said in the original daily shoot footage.
-Once all the dialogue has been re-recoreded it is “replaced” back into the sound mix of the movie.
-Problems can arise when the sound sync and between the original dialouge and the ADR dialogue don’t match.
-On some occasions the dialogue can go in and out of sync during a single sentence, this may occur of the original footage was transferred to a different timecode.
-Loose ADR can be fixed either by adjusting the sync for full scenes or the entire mix, or by painstakingly editing every line of dialogue where they sync issues occur.
+The film’s producers will use ADR or “looping” to improve the sound of the dialogue in post.
+The actors go to a studio, watch scenes and say the lines into a microphone, repeating what they said in the original daily shoot footage.
+Once all the dialogue has been rerecorded, it is “replaced” back into the sound mix of the movie.
+Problems can arise when the sound sync between the original dialogue and the ADR dialogue doesn’t match.
+On some occasions, the dialogue can go in and out of sync during a single sentence.
+This may occur when transferring original footage to a different timecode.
+Loose ADR can be fixed either by adjusting the sync for full scenes or the entire mix, or by painstakingly editing every line of dialogue where the sync issues occur.

 Q: My QC report says my film has a non-standard aspect ratio, what does this mean?